ProgramYuriyG/LoL-Champion-Visualizer/README.md

 <h2 id="tools_used">Tools Used</h2>

-- Selenium with chrome driver - for web scraping of websites
+- Selenium with chromedriver - For web scraping of websites
-- Json - for dumping the data collected and accessing it easily later
+- Json - For dumping the data collected and accessing it easily later
-- Urllib - for any page downloads of visuals needed
+- Urllib - For any page downloads of visuals needed
-- Kivy - for the gui application to display the information collected
+- Kivy - For the gui application to display the information collected
-- Unittest - used for testing the application to make sure everything is running correctly.
+- Unittest - For testing the application to make sure everything is running correctly.

 <h2 id="upcoming_features">Upcoming Features For New Versions</h2>